VirgilSecurity/virgil-ratchet-x/README.md

 - Set up you client side for authenticating users on Virgil Cloud;
 - Set up Cards Manager on your client side to generate and publish `Identity Cards` on Virgil Cards Service.

-You can use [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card) for the steps described above (you don't need to install Virgil CDK and Virgil Crypto if you've already installed Virgil Ratchet SDK).
+You can use [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card) for the steps described above (you don't need to install Virgil SDK and Virgil Crypto if you've already installed Virgil Ratchet SDK).

 ### Initialize SDK